+- with specializations in:

 - English

 - English as a Second Language

 - Mathematics

 - Special Needs

 - Curriculum and Instruction

 Accreditation and Licensure

 OCU's education programs are approved by the State of Ohio and accredited by the Teacher Education Accreditation Council.
 On satisfaction of all program requirements, students are recommended to the Ohio Department of Education for initial licensure.